TheOdinProject/curriculum/ruby/basic_ruby/basic_data_types.md

 You won't need to use symbols much in the beginning, but it's good to get familiar with what they are and what they look like so that you can recognize them.

 #### Create a symbol
-To create a symbol, simply put a colon at the beginning of some text:
+To create a symbol, put a colon at the beginning of some text:

 ~~~ruby
 :my_symbol